jdefrance7/SeniorDesignProject/AST-CAN485/README.md

 1. Download the Arduino IDE.

-2. Copy this project's `Arduino` folder contents to the created `Arduino` folder (default location is in the user's `Documents` folder).
+2. Copy this project's `Arduino` folder contents to the created `Arduino` folder

+   * Default location is in the user's `Documents` folder.

    * If the Arduino IDE is already downloaded, copy over all but the `Arduino/libraries` folder, whose contents should instead be copied to the corresponding `Arduino/libraries` folder as to not delete other libraries that may be already downloaded.

 3. Use the Arduino IDE Boards Manager to add the AST-CAN485 board to the Arduino IDE.